Belarus Is Developing a National Multidimensional Poverty Index

 The World Bank defines extreme poverty as living on less than $2.15 USD per day.

-Belarus is among the countries that eradicated extreme poverty, as measured by the international poverty line, before the implementation of the 2030 Agenda for Sustainable Development began.
+Belarus is among the countries that eradicated extreme poverty, as defined by the international poverty line, before the implementation of the 2030 Agenda for Sustainable Development began.
 In 2023, 3.6% of the population lived below the national poverty line, which is below the 4% target set for 2030.
 Further efforts focus on reducing regional income disparities and enhancing the quality of life.

 What is multidimensional poverty?